-What You Can See on Your Float Trip
+What You Can See on Your Grand Teton Float Trips

 Grand Teton National Park is home to the greatest variety of wildlife in the lower 48 states.
 The Snake River serves as a lifeline to bison, elk, moose, beaver, pronghorn, deer, bear, cougar and more than 300 different species of birds, including osprey and eagles.